$F$-purity and the $F$-pure threshold as invariants of linkage: Generic residual intersections of a complete intersection inherit

-\begin{rmk} Corollary \ref{cor:FPTofRI} with $s=|\underline{\alpha}|$ answers \cite[Question 4.5(b)]{Kim-Miller-Niu} by giving a class of complete intersection ideals---those possessing the property $\mathbf{P}$---for which the log canonical threshold is preserved under generic linkage.
+\begin{rmk} Corollary \ref{cor:FPTofRI} with $s=|\underline{\alpha}|$ answers \cite[Question 4.5(b)]{Kim-Miller-Niu} by identifying a class of complete intersection ideals---those possessing the property $\mathbf{P}$---for which the log canonical threshold is preserved under generic linkage.

-We point out that the log canonical threshold, may \textit{not} be preserved under generic linkage (and therefore under generic residual intersections) for complete intersection ideals $I$ in a polynomial ring $R$ if $(R,I)$ does not have $\mathbf{P}$: Let $R=K[x_1,x_2,x_3]$ and $I=(x_1^2x_2,x_3^3)$ be a homogeneous $R$-ideal.
+We point out that the log canonical threshold may \textit{not} be preserved under generic linkage (and therefore under generic residual intersections) for complete intersection ideals $I$ in a polynomial ring $R$ if $(R,I)$ does not have $\mathbf{P}$: Let $R=K[x_1,x_2,x_3]$ and $I=(x_1^2x_2,x_3^3)$.
 By \cite[Example 2.4(a)]{Kim-Miller-Niu} and the linear programming methods in \cite{Shibuta-Takagi}, we get

 \end{rmk}